Board members

 Ms Hardaker is a lawyer specialising in employment law and independent investigations for workplace and local government issues.
 She has significant public sector experience, including crown entity roles, and was the Mayor of Hamilton for six years.

 Ms Hardaker currently holds several board roles, including Director at Water Services Authority - Taumata Arowai, Deputy Chair at Bay Venues Limited, and member of the Charities Registration Board.
-She was previously the Deputy Chair at Auckland Transport, Chair of Governance New Zealand Inc and Chair of the Environmental Protection Authority.
-Ms Hardaker is a Chartered Fellow of the global Chartered Governance Institute and holds a Master of Management Studies with First Class Honours and a Bachelor of Laws with First Class Honours from the University of Waikato.
+She was previously the Chair of Governance New Zealand Inc, Chair of the Environmental Protection Authority and Deputy Chair at Auckland Transport.
+Ms Hardaker is a Chartered Fellow of the global Chartered Governance Institute and holds an MMS (Hons) 1st Class and an LLB (Hons) 1st Class from the University of Waikato.

 Professor Ananish Chaudhuri